Terrace (geology): Lacustrine terraces

 A lake (lacustrine) terrace represents the former shoreline of either a nonglacial, glacial, or proglacial lake.
 As with marine terraces, a lake terrace can be formed by either the abrasion or erosion of materials comprising the shoreline, the accumulations of sediments in the shallow-water to slightly emerged environments, or some combination of these.
 Given the smaller size of lakes relative to the size of typical marine water bodies, lake terraces are overall significantly narrower and less well developed than marine terraces.
 However, not all lake terraces are relict shorelines.
 In case of the lake terraces of ancient ice-walled lakes, some proglacial lakes, and alluvium-dammed (slackwater) lakes, they often represent the relict bottom of these lakes.
 Finally, glaciolacustrine kame terraces are either the relict deltas or bottoms of ancient ice marginal lakes.

 Structural terraces

 In geomorphology, a structural terrace is a terrace created by the differential erosion of flat-lying or nearly flat-lying layered strata.
 The terrace results from preferential stripping by erosion of a layer of softer strata from an underlying layer of harder strata.
 The preferential removal of softer material exposes the flat surface of the underlying harder layer, creating the tread of a structural terrace.
 Structural terraces are commonly paired and not always associated with river valleys.

 Travertine terraces

 A travertine terrace is formed when geothermally heated supersaturated alkaline waters emerge to the surface and form waterfalls of precipitated carbonates.

+Terracettes

+Terracettes are small, regular terraces formed on hillsides, thought to be caused by animal trampling, vegetation and regolith behaviour, soil creep or solifluction.